frederic2ec/ghost-on-heroku/README.md

 #### Setting up SMTP service

-When you spin up your heroku dyno for the first time, mailgun is by default setup with a sandbox account.
-It means, sending emails to only authorized reciepients is supported.
-If you want to send emails / invite your collaborators you need to set their email in authorized recipient section on mailgun dashboard.
-See https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients for more.
+When you spin up your heroku dyno for the first time, no mail server is configured.
+Alternatively you can use solution like Mailgun or use your own SMTP server.

-A more permanent solution would be to use a custom domain and verify your domain via mailgun customer support.
-Cheers!

-FYI: You can access mailgun dashboard by visiting heroku dashboard > click on your app > resources tab > click on mailgun addon.
+- `SMTP_FROM` : Email from the message are sent

+- `SMTP_HOST`: Host of the SMTP server

+- `SMTP_PORT`: Port of the SMTP server

+- `SMTP_LOGIN`: Login of the SMTP server

+- `SMTP_PASSWORD`: Password of the SMTP server

 #### Dark Mode is now available